RobotecAI/lerobot-hackathon-2025/README.md

 # Usage

+> [!Note]
+>
-> Note: This project was only tested on Ubuntu 22.04 with ROS2 Humble.
+>This project was only tested on Ubuntu 22.04 with ROS2 Humble.
 Other Ubuntu versions or ROS2 distributions may require additional adjustments.

+> [!Note]
+>
-> Note: In the instructions below, we assume that you have already installed ROS2 Humble and that you have sourced the ROS2 setup script in each terminal.
+> In the instructions below, we assume that you have already installed ROS2 Humble and that you have sourced the ROS2 setup script in each terminal.

 0. Install nav2 dependencies